oxfordindiasociety/ois-website/contents/upcoming/ois-spic-macay-vishwa-mohan-bhatt.md

 winner of the Grammy Award, Vishwa Mohan Bhatt has mesmerised the world with his music.

-A disciple of Pt.
-Ravi Shankar, Vishwa Mohan Bhatt has attracted international attention by his successful indianisation of the western Hawaiian guitar with his perfect assimilation of sitar, sarod & veena techniques, by giving it a evolutionary design & shape and by adding 14 more strings helping him to establish the instrument Mohan Veena  to unbelievable heights.

 He shall be accompanied on the Tabla by Raj Kumar Mishra.